kayden-yan/power-outage-discovery/README.md

 ### Bivariate Analysis

+A bivariate analysis we performed was on the residential sector monthly electricity price versus their electricity consumption.
+We created a scatter plot where the residential sector monthly electricity price was on the x-axis, finding out that there seems to be an interesting trend that for most states, the higher the monthly electricity price, the more consumption.

 Plot 1: Here is s scatter plot using 'RES.PRICE column as x-axis and 'RES.SALSES' column as y-axis, we can see different associationns between prices and sales for different states.

 <iframe src="assets/bivariate_plot1.html" width=800 height=600 frameBorder=0></iframe>